LytixDev/base.h/README.txt

 Every C project I work on invariably ends up using two or more of the above projects.
 To make it easier to maintain and use, I merged them into a single header file.
 My own standard library of sorts.

+How to use:
+#define BASE_IMPLEMENTATION // Only do this once.
+Subsequent includes does not need this.
+#include "base.h"